 - Minors in French, German, French-German, Middle Eastern Studies and Spanish

-- Courses in Arabic, Greek, Russian and Latin, and English courses in literature and mythology
+- Courses in Arabic, Greek, and Latin, and courses taught in English on literature and mythology

 Unique Aspects of the Program